Evidence base articles and studies supporting the Sensory Trigger Method

 Materials designed to be used independently or with the help of family and friends are essential to speech recovery.
+First words and sentences can be triggered and vocalized within 15 to 20 minutes with a personal Sensory Trigger Method training method done over the phone or Skype.
+Working with the software programs, then gives you a step-by-step way to go from whatever level you are at to expanding and improving your speech.
 Families teach their young children to talk--whether they are aware of it or not.
 It takes about 2 years for the first words to be spoken.
 In aphasia recovery we are willing to take the same time and attention to help our loved ones relearn language after a stroke or head injury.

 Our kit provides everything you need to help with speech recovery.
 Enlist family members or friends to help set up the computer and working space with the materials.
 After that, just be available if they need any help and set up the lessons for 3 or more times a week for 30 minutes or more---that's all that it takes.
 After the first few sessions, many can do the exercises and program with little or no help at all.